Tiffany Chung: Work and career

 In 2019, Chung presented a major solo exhibition at the Smithsonian American Art Museum, Tiffany Chung: Vietnam, Past Is Prologue.
 The first iteration of Chung's Syria Project was featured in the 56th Venice Biennale's central exhibition All the World’s Futures, with 40 map-based drawings that chart Syria's ever expanding cycles of violence and refugee displacement.
 Chung has exhibited at museums and biennials worldwide, including the Museum of Modern Art (NY), Nobel Peace Center (Norway), Louisiana MoMA (Denmark), Sharjah Biennale (UAE), Biennial de Cuenca (Ecuador), Sydney Biennale (Australia), Statens Museum for Kunst (Denmark), EVA International–Ireland's Biennial, Centre de Cultura Conteporània de Barcelona (Spain), 21st Century Museum of Contemporary Art, Kanazawa (Japan), among other venues.

+In 2023, Chung was one of six artists commissioned to create a temporary installation for the National Mall in conjunction with Beyond Granite: Pulling Together, the first curated art exhibition in the Mall's history.
+Commissioned by the Trust for the National Mall, National Capital Planning Commission, and National Park Service, Chung created a site-specific installation that resembled a massive sculptural version of her signature map paintings, made with nylon rope positioned on a large map on the ground near the Vietnam Veterans Memorial.
+Chung's work, For the Living (2023), is a physical representation of the routes taken by migrants and refugees during and after the Vietnam War.